saps2412/SpineNuancesWebsite/content/english/blog/Spinal_Anatomy_Modern_Concepts.md

 through the origins of humankind, some 525 million years, when spinal columns first wandered the earth.
 From the lizard’s crawl to the biped’s standing up to be human, we see how the spine’s functional elements unfolded through the ages and how they are used, this from the vantage points of several fields.
-There are also the stories of cutting-edge technology, the usage of noble laureate [Georges Charpak’s](https://en.wikipedia.org/wiki/Georges_Charpak) work to model the spine in three dimensions with little radiation.
+There are also the stories of cutting-edge technology, the usage of Nobel laureate [Georges Charpak’s](https://en.wikipedia.org/wiki/Georges_Charpak) work to model the spine in three dimensions with little radiation.
 In many spots, chapter authors close their section to expose limitations of today’s understanding, the questions unanswered still.
 These are part reflection, part call for action, a story to be written.